Financial-Times/dotcom-reliability-kit/packages/fetch-error-handler/README.md

 #### `options.upstreamSystemCode`

 Attribute any fetch errors to a given [Biz Ops system](https://biz-ops.in.ft.com/list/Systems).
 This allows you to easily spot in your logs when an upstream system is the cause of an error.
-This must be an `String` and a valid [system code](https://tech.in.ft.com/tech-topics/operability/biz-ops/unique-identifiers).
+This must be a `String` and a valid [system code](https://tech.in.ft.com/tech-topics/operability/biz-ops/unique-identifiers).

 ```js
 const handleFetchErrors = createFetchErrorHandler({